 - Teaching Fellows: €50,000 one-year project, small-scale innovation,

 - Senior Fellow: €100,000, two-year project, innovation in a complete degree programme,

 - Leadership Fellow: €250,000, three-year project, innovation in one or more faculties or a complete institution.

 The ‘Fellows’ are distinguished: not based on their quality as a teacher or educational leader but on their experience and their impact on education.
-The term Teaching Fellows used by the NRO is not te be confused with the already existing Teaching Fellow Programme that the University Utrecht offers.
-The last is meant as a career track towards professorship with emphasis on education.
+These Teaching Fellows are not to be confused with the Fellows of the Centre for Academic Teaching (the name of this programme was changed from Teaching Fellow to Senior Fellow programme in November 2018).
+This latter Senior Fellow programme is meant as a career track towards professorship with emphasis on education.